 Examples of reasonable accommodations include:

 - Adjusting the workspace so that it’s wheelchair-friendly

 Your employers want you to succeed, so don’t hesitate to request accommodations.
 They will improve your work performance, which in return, will benefit your employer.

 Finding New Employment After Spinal Cord Injury

-Some jobs are very physical and even with accommodations, may not be safe or realistic for someone with spinal cord injury.
+Some jobs are very physical and, even with accommodations, may not be safe or realistic for someone with SCI.